Berklee at Umbria Jazz Clinics

-Berklee in Italy at the Umbria Jazz Festival is an opportunity to spend two weeks improving your performance and writing skills while learning from Berklee College of Music faculty.
+The Berklee at Umbria Jazz Clinics program at the Umbria Jazz Festival is an opportunity to spend two weeks improving your performance and writing skills while learning from Berklee College of Music faculty.
 With 12 days of intensive classes and performances, this program provides aspiring musicians with hands-on educational experiences to foster musical growth and development.
 All classes and ensembles are taught in the world-famous Berklee tradition, which emphasizes the use of jazz and contemporary music as the focal point for musical understanding.

-The 2014 Berklee in Italy program represents the 29th year of the collaboration between Berklee and the Umbria Jazz Festival, which has presented this remarkable educational opportunity to nearly 5,000 students from all over the world over those years.
+The 2014 Berklee at Umbria Jazz Clinics program represents the 29th year of the collaboration between Berklee and the Umbria Jazz Festival, which has presented this remarkable educational opportunity to nearly 5,000 students from all over the world over those years.
 Located in the beautiful city of Perugia, in the center of the Italian province of Umbria, the program brings together more than 200 students to form a community of musical dedication and enthusiasm that permits a shared learning experience unlike any other in Europe.

-Located in a school in a historic section of Perugia, this program’s campus environment emulates the Berklee learning environment: performance classrooms are equipped with rhythm section instruments; large lectures are supported by audio, visual, and computerized presentations; a dedicated outdoor stage features daily concerts and jam sessions; and practice rooms and supportive staff assist students with individual needs.
+Set in a school in a historic section of Perugia, this program’s campus environment emulates the Berklee learning environment: performance classrooms are equipped with rhythm section instruments; large lectures are supported by audio, visual, and computerized presentations; a dedicated outdoor stage features daily concerts and jam sessions; and practice rooms and supportive staff assist students with individual needs.
 All students receive free passes to the main stage at Umbria Jazz Festival concerts, which are ongoing throughout the program.
-Berklee in Italy, in conjunction with the Umbria Jazz Festival, affords a unique opportunity to learn by day and to listen by night – a rare educational and entertainment experience.
+The Berklee at Umbria Jazz Clinics program, in conjunction with the Umbria Jazz Festival, affords a unique opportunity to learn by day and to listen by night – a rare educational and entertainment experience.

 How do I apply?